Difficulty: Medium, Asked-In: Amazon, Microsoft, Yahoo, Zoho, Visa

 return result

-In the top-down approach, we solve each sub-problem once using recursion and avoid recomputation when sub-problems reappear.
-So, time complexity = O(n*C).
+We solve each sub-problem once using recursion.
+So time complexity = O(n*C).
 This is a significant improvement compared to the previous approach!

-We require extra memory of size (n + 1)(C + 1). \*So space complexity = O(nC)\*.
-However, there will be additional overhead of space complexity for the recursion call stack.
-The critical question is: What would be the size of the recursion call stack?
+We require extra memory of size (n + 1)(C + 1).
+So space complexity = O(nC).
+There will be additional overhead of space complexity for the recursion call stack.
+So, What would be the size of the recursion call stack?
 Explore and think!

 This is a dynamic programming problem.
-So, we can efficiently solve 0-1 knapsack problem using the iterative idea of a bottom-up approach.
+So, we can efficiently solve this problem using the iterative idea of bottom-up approach.
 How can we do this?
 Let's think!

 Table initialization: Now, we initialize the table with the solution of the smallest version of the subproblem (similar to the base case in the recursive solution).
 For this, we set the value 0 in the first row and the first column of the table.